microsoft/font-tools/EgyptianOpenType/eot.md

 The dimensions of the horizontal ['hfu'] and vertical ['vfu'] hieroglyph units need to be defined in font units in [config.py](/config.py).
 The grid dimensions must also be defined in hieroglyph units ['hhu'] and ['vhu'].
 The special horizontal dimension ['chu'] is used to constrain block formation to blocks narrower than the maximum.
 For example, the widest characters might be 8 units wide, but composite blocks will be at maximum 6 units wide.
 Characters wider than the block max do not participate in block composition at this time.

 ### Glyph outline conventions
 Hieroglyphs should be rendered with TrueType outlines.
-Signs must centered horizontally on the origin and have zero width.
+Signs must be centered horizontally on the origin and have zero width.
 Signs should be offset vertically so that they sit on a baseline lower than the ASCII baseline.
 The vertical offset is defined by the property ['vbase'] in [config.py](/config.py).
 In order to size signs efficiently, it is desirable to have a mask layer in the font that renders the defined grid dimensions centered on the origin.

 <figure>
     <img src="png/eot_cg.png" width=160 alt="Centered Hieroglyphic grid">